potato-gang/tamuCTF/Russian Nesting Doll/README.md

 #### Stage 6
-After extracting the PNG image from [stage5.jpg](./stage5.jpg) into [stage6.png](./stage6.png) you can finally see the flag:
+After extracting the PNG image from [stage5.jpg](./stage5.jpg) into [stage6.png](./stage6.png) we can finally see the flag:
 ![](./stage6.png)